-The enrollment date is the day on which a new TPI was issued.
+The enrollment date is the day on which a new NPI was enrolled.
 This date impacts claims filing deadlines.

-Referto: Subsection 6.1.4.2 , "Claims for Newly Enrolled Providers" in "Section 6: Claims Filing" (Vol. 1, General Information) for timely-filing guidelines for newly enrolled providers.
+Referto: Subsection 6.1.4.2, "Claims for Newly Enrolled Providers" in "Section 6: Claims Filing" (Vol. 1, General Information) for timely-filing guidelines for newly enrolled providers.

 HHSC determines the enrollment effective dates for providers that choose to enroll in Medicaid and Texas State Health-Care Services.
-Enrollment notification letters that contain the enrollment information for newly enrolling providers are printed the following business day and mailed to the physical address that is listed on the application.
-Revalidation notifications that contain the updated revalidation due date are printed the following business day and mailed to the physical address listed on the application.
+Enrollment notification letters that contain the enrollment information for newly enrolling providers are emailed the following day.
+Revalidation notifications that contain the updated revalidation due date are sent by email and posted to the provider's MyAccount dashboard.

-1.1.9 Enrollment in Medicaid Managed Care Programs
+1.1.8 Enrollment in Medicaid Managed Care Programs